amelkalidas/ProjectOps1/README.md

 # ProjectOps1

-# Create a Vnet , Public and Private Subnet across multiple AZ.
+# Create a Vnet , Public and Private Subnet.
 # Create Security Group required for Public and Private subnet.

 # create a VM on public and Private subnet.